coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 ## Writing and editing the documentation

+The documents you'll be editing are located in the `docs_dir` directory.

-As you are writing the documentation, refer to the [Documentation Style Guide](style_guide) to make sure you are remaining consistent with our current documentation standards, and writing the best and clearest documentation possible.
+As you are writing and editing the documentation, refer to the [Documentation Style Guide](style_guide) to make sure you are remaining consistent with our current documentation standards, and writing the best and clearest documentation possible.

 ## Commit your changes